awsdocs/aws-systems-manager-user-guide/doc_source/automation-branchdocs.md

 ## Working with the `aws:branch` action<a name="automation-branchdocs-awsbranch"></a>

 The `aws:branch` action offers the most dynamic conditional branching options for automations\.
-As noted earlier, this action enables your automation to evaluate multiple conditions in a single step and then jump to a new step based on the results of that evaluation\.
+As noted earlier, this action allows your automation to evaluate multiple conditions in a single step and then jump to a new step based on the results of that evaluation\.
 The `aws:branch` action functions like an `IF-ELIF-ELSE` statement in programming\.

 Here is a YAML example of an `aws:branch` step\.